 This course is a study of the many facets of quality standards and methodologies in the health information management environment.
-Topics will include licensing, accreditation, compilation and presentation of data in statistical formats, quality improvement functions, quality tools, utilization management, risk management, and medical staff data quality issues.
-Prerequisite: HITT 1401.
+Topics will include licensing, accreditation, compilation and presentation of data in statistical formats, quality management and performance improvement functions, utilization management, risk management, and medical staff data quality issues.
+Prerequisite: HITT 1255 and 1301.